1981 Seychelles coup attempt: Operation

-While the fighting was underway, Air India Flight 224 (a Boeing 707) en route from Salisbury (now Harare) to Bombay (now Mumbai) carrying 13 crew and 65 passengers closed in to land for a scheduled refueling.
+While the fighting was underway, Air India Flight 224 (a Boeing 707) en route from Salisbury (now Harare) to Bombay (now Mumbai) carrying 13 crew and 65 passengers closed in to land for a scheduled refuelling.
 The mercenaries, having just seized the control tower, gave permission for it to land.
 Berlouis was afraid that the plane might be carrying mercenary reinforcements and he thus ordered trucks to be used to block the runway while flares were fired to direct the pilot to abort the landing.
 At that point the plane was too committed to the landing and proceeded to land and despite the lack of runway lighting, the pilot managed to manoeuvre the aircraft to avoid the trucks, only sustaining superficial damage to its right wing.

 Seychellois forces then began firing in the direction of the Boeing, spreading worry among some of the mercenaries who saw the aircraft as their only means of escape.
 The mercenaries then boarded the flight and the operational leader, Peter Duffy, instructed Captain Umesh Saxena to take them to Zimbabwe.
 After an argument regarding the lack of fuel, Saxena agreed to fly them to the nearer city of Durban, South Africa.

 The advance team of five mercenaries, NIS agent Dolinchek (under the alias Anton Lubic) and one female civilian accomplice were subsequently arrested.
-From the total coup force, one mercenary had been killed (SADF 2 Recce member Johan Fritz) and two wounded.
+Out of the total coup force, one mercenary was killed (SADF 2 Recce member Johan Fritz) and two wounded.
 One Seychellois soldier was killed and a police sergeant was wounded.